xtr0py/dnscrypt-proxy-2-docker/README.md

 - [x] Looks up queries via DNS-over-HTTPS (DoH) and DNSCrypt
 - [x] Use only DNSSEC, no logging, no filtering servers
 - [x] Listens on all interfaces
-- [x] Excludes Cloudflare, Google, and Yandex severs
+- [x] Excludes Cloudflare, Google, and Yandex servers
-- [x] updated DNScrypt-proxy (stable) to 2.0.44; unstable running 2.0.45
+- [x] updated DNScrypt-proxy 2.0.45
 - [x] Uses public-resolvers v3